caoimhebyrne/AudioSwitcher/README.md

    the [releases page](https://github.com/dreamhopping/AudioSwitcher/releases)
 2. Open your ``.minecraft/mods`` folder and drag the .jar file into it

+## Incompatibilities
+- macOS does not expose sound devices to LWJGL correctly, especially if running under Rosetta.
+The current sound device is only returned, meaning that AudioSwitcher will not work on macOS.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.